oliveira002/FEUP-SGI/tp2/issues.md

 - No material type definition: One of the biggest gaps in the descriptors is the lack of specification when it comes to material types.
 The developer essentially has to stick to one material type, most likely MeshPhong, through the entirety of the project, which is far from ideal because it removes a lot of possibilities like metallic, plastic, or glass-like materials.
     - Solution suggestion: Add a `type` attribute to the material descriptors or, even better, add different types of material tags with their associated descriptors, like `<PhongMaterial>`, `<PhysicalMaterial>`, `<BasicMaterial>`, etc.

+- **Texlength t and s: The way the attributes texlength_t and texlength_s are defined makes little sense when compared to how THREE.js works.
+In THREE.js a dev tells the texture how many times it repeats along the geometry.
+Why should we have to calculate this repeat value, that depends on many things, instead of just receiving a repeat value and using that?**
+    - **Solution suggestion: Change the two attributes to repeat_s and repeat_t that represent the repetition factor instead and have them be texture descriptors instead of material descriptors, since the repeat mode is for the texture.**

 ### Textures
 - Wrapping mode: XML-defined textures do not allow the setting of different types of wrapping modes.
     - Solution suggestion: Currently within Three.js, there are 3 different wrapping modes (`RepeatWrapping`, `ClampToEdgeWrapping`, and `MirroredRepeatWrapping`).
 Thus, to solve this, one could add two `item` attributes, wrapS and wrapT with the following descriptor `type: "item", required: false, choices: ["repeat", "clamp", "mirrored"], default: "clamp"`
 - Texture rotation: THREE.js allows for texture rotation, which might be useful in some cases where the developer doesn't want to have multiple files for what is essentially the same texture but flipped.
     - Solution suggestion: Add a `rotation` descriptor that takes in a rotation angle as a value
-- **Texlength t and s: The way the attributes texlength_t and texlength_s are defined makes little sense when compared to how THREE.js works.
-In THREE.js a dev tells the texture how many times it repeats along the geometry.
-Why should we have to calculate this repeat value, that depends on many things, instead of just receiving a repeat value and using that?**
-     - **Solution suggestion: Change the two attributes to repeat_s and repeat_t that represent the repetition factor instead**

 ### Objects and primitives
 - Shadow receiving and casting: Currently the XML doesn't support defining which objects should receive or cast shadows.
 Not the best example, but walls have no need to cast shadows, reducing the cost of the shadow calculation algorithm, even if by a tiny amount.